List of immigration raids and arrests in the second Trump presidency: August

 On August 5, Giovanna Martinez, an immigration advocate and social worker from Birmingham, Alabama, was arrested by ICE during a traffic stop in Leeds.
 She was handed over to ICE and moved to Pickens County Jail.
 ICE allegedly plans to move her to Louisiana.

+On August 7, ICE arrested a group of Guatemalan farmworkers near Woodburn, Oregon.

-On August 8, US citizen Amanda Trebach was arrested while monitoring ICE activities at Terminal Island in Los Angeles with Unión del Barrio.
+On August 8, U.S. citizen Amanda Trebach, who is a registered nurse, was arrested while monitoring ICE activities at Terminal Island in Los Angeles with Unión del Barrio.
 She was detained overnight before being released without charges the next morning following community outcry over her detention.

+On August 11, a 15-year-old boy with speech and hearing disabilities in Arleta, Los Angeles, was handcuffed and held at gunpoint by ICE agents along with his mother outside of Arleta High School after they falsely identified him as an MS-13 member.
+After releasing him, DHS put out a statement denouncing the family's lawsuit against the government and saying that the boy's family had helped them apprehend an MS-13 member, which lawyers for the family said was an attempt to provoke the gang into retaliating against the family.
+In Connecticut, two immigrant workers were arrested at the Stamford Superior Courthouse during routine check-ins.
+Between August 12-14, at least six immigrant workers were stopped and detained by ICE in Danbury, while four more were taken from the Danbury courthouse steps.

-On August 14, a man fleeing from an ICE Raid at a Home Depot in Monrovia, California was struck and killed by a vehicle on the 210 Freeway.
+On August 14, a man fleeing from an ICE Raid at a Home Depot in Monrovia, California, was struck and killed by a vehicle on the 210 Freeway.